martinberlin/brotli/README.md

 #### Esp32 fork

 Just compile the cpp example provided in /tests folder in a ESP32 board.
-Only tested for decompression, only tested in ESP32 microchips but I think should work in a 8266 board too.
-There is a platformio.ini ready with this library repository in lib_deps.
-For decompression examples and time measurements please open the /tests directory and check the Readme.
+Only tested in ESP32 microchips but I think should work in a 8266 board too.
+For decompression/compression examples and time measurements please open the /tests directory and check the Readme.
 There are the easy build instructions and some statistics.
 There is a platformio.ini file in this directory so to build just run in the terminal:

-    pio run

     // To flash the FS data folder: pio run --target uploadfs